AFreeChameleon/multi-tasker/README.md

             --watch         Provides updating tables every 2 seconds.

-    logs    Shows output from process. [value] must be a task id e.g 0 --lines [num]   See number of previous lines default is 15.
+    logs    Shows output from process. [value] must be a task id e.g 0 --lines [num]   See number of previous lines, default is 15.
             --watch         Listen to new logs coming in.

     delete  Deletes process. [value] must be a task id e.g 0 help    Shows available options.
     health  Checks state of mult, run this when mult is not working.
+            --fix           Tries to fix any errors `mlt health` throws.
 ```